Cinder Block Dimensions And Project Ideas

-You’ve seen them on hundreds, probably thousands, of projects over your lifetime.
-Those rectangular blocks are used to build so many different types of structures.
+You’ve seen them on hundreds, probably thousands, of projects.
+The rectangular blocks are used to build many types of structures.
 But if you had to guess, could you guess cinder block dimensions?

-Maybe.
-Maybe not.
-Most cinder blocks are around the same size.
-Of course, there are exceptions of square cinder blocks, or cinder blocks that are used as pavers, and even extra-large cinder blocks.
-But let’s get to the most common size.
+Most cinder blocks are the same size.
+There are exceptions to square cinder blocks, or cinder blocks used as pavers, and even extra-large cinder blocks.

-Cinder blocks are a type of concrete masonry block that uses a material called cinder.
-These blocks are usually shaped like an eight when views from the top and are an efficient way to create construction blocks.
+Cinder blocks are a type of concrete masonry block that uses a material called cinder, and this is why they’re called cinder blocks.
+These blocks are shaped like the number 8 when viewed from above and are an efficient way to build construction blocks.

-Almost all cinder blocks are said to be 8-by-8-by-16 inches.
-However, like most boards, their actual measurements are slightly different than what the label states.
-Most cinder blocks are a tiny bit smaller.
+What are the dimensions of a concrete cinder block?
+Well, the common dimensions of cinder blocks are 8-by-8-by-16 inches.
+However, like most boards, their actual sizes are different from label.
+Most cinder blocks are smaller.

-Their real measurements are more apt to be 7 5/8-by-7 5/8-by-15 5/8.
-The reason that the measurements are smaller is to accommodate the mortar that goes in between them which is generally 3/8-inch thick.
+Their actual dimensions are more apt to be 7 5/8-by-7 5/8-by-15 5/8.
+The reason the measurements are smaller is to accommodate the mortar that goes in between them which is 3 8 inch thick.

 This makes it much easier for masons to calculate how many blocks they need.
 It may not seem like much but when the building is multiple stories high, this could end up being hundreds of inches, or feet.

-Another thing to remember is that cinder blocks usually have two large holes in them with a 1-inch divider between holes.
-The indented ends are 1 1/4-inch deep and can vary in width greatly from less than an inch to multiple inches.
+Cinder blocks usually have two large holes in them with a 1-inch divider between holes.
+The actual measurements of the indented ends are 1 1/4-inch deep and can vary in width greatly from less than an inch to multiple inches.